Motorcycle Accident Lawyer in McKinney

 • Other types of evidence that may strengthen your case

 If you have access to any evidence related to your claim, we encourage you to hold onto it, keep it organized, and bring it in for your consultation with us.
-Anything you are unable to find, our team may be able to collect and coordinate.
+Anything you are unable to find, we may be able to collect and coordinate.

-We will also analyze any evidence to determine any additional information that will positively or negatively impact the outcome of your case.
-By doing this, we will avoid any unnecessary surprises and maintain confidence and confidentiality throughout your legal matters.
+We also analyze any evidence to determine any additional information that may positively or negatively impact the outcome of your case.
+By doing this, we avoid any unnecessary surprises and maintain confidence and confidentiality throughout your legal matters.

-Many individuals may be responsible for injuries due to a motorcycle accident.
+Many individuals may be responsible for injuries due to a motorcycle wreck.
 Depending on the circumstances, any of the following individuals may be liable for your losses:

 • Another driver